How to Repurpose Old Saw Blades Into Garden Tools

 Personal protective equipment (PPE)

-- Long sleeves and fire-resistant clothing
+- Choose long sleeves and fire-resistant clothing for spark protection.

 Workspace and fire safety